2006NodeDev/project-1-rkennedy/README.md

   `POST`

 * **Rquest:**
-  The reimbursementId should be 0
+  The reimbursement_id should be 0
   ```javascript
   Reimbursement
   ```